-Welcome to the Clinic Patient Care Volunteer Program!
+Clinic Patient Care Program Objective

-As a volunteer in the Clinic Patient Care (CPC) program, you will have many opportunities to assist the vet techs in caring for sick and injured animals, as well as those who will soon be or have recently had surgery.

-Knowing that you played an important role in caring, rehabilitating, and comforting such animals can be very rewarding.
-As a volunteer in this program, you will have an opportunity to make the shelter experience better for the pets in our charge while also preparing them for the adoption rooms.
+The purpose of the Clinic Patient Care program is to bring vital assistance to the staff and animals who are in the clinic.
+As a volunteer in the Clinic Patient Care (CPC) program, you will have many opportunities to assist the vet techs in caring for sick and injured animals, as well as those who will soon be having or have recently had surgery.
+Knowing that you played an important role in caring for, rehabilitating and comforting such animals can be very rewarding.
+As a volunteer in this program you will have an opportunity to make the shelter experience better for the pets in our charge while also preparing them for the adoption rooms.